History of Hungary: Interwar period (1918–1939)

+Revolutions and foreign interventions

-Hungarian People's Republic
+First Hungarian Republic

-In the aftermath of World War I, while ally Germany was defeated in 1918 on the Western Front, the Austro-Hungarian monarchy politically collapsed.
+In the aftermath of World War I, while Germany was defeated in 1918 on the Western Front, the Austro-Hungarian monarchy politically collapsed.
 Former Prime Minister István Tisza was murdered in Budapest during the Aster Revolution of October 1918.
-On 31 October 1918, the success of this revolution brought the leftist liberal Count Mihály Károlyi to power as prime minister.
-Károlyi was a devotee of the Entente powers from the beginning of the war.
-On 13 November 1918, Charles I surrendered his powers as king of Hungary, however, he did not abdicate, a technicality that made a return to the throne possible.
+On 31 October 1918, the success of this revolution brought the left-liberal Count Mihály Károlyi to power.
+He formed a coalition government with the Social Democrats and the Civic Radical Party.
+On 13 November 1918, Charles I surrendered his powers as king of Hungary; however, he did not abdicate.

-French Entente troops landed in Greece to re-arm the defeated countries of Romania and Serbia and provide military assistance to the newly formed country of Czechoslovakia.
-Despite a general armistice agreement, the Balkan French army organized new campaigns against Hungary with the help of the Czechoslovak, Romanian and Serbian governments.
+The revolution was relatively bloodless in Budapest, but the returning veterans plunged the countryside into chaos for the following two months.
+The pacification of these peasant rebellions caused more casualties than the subsequent red and white terrors.
+Thousands of local Hungarian National Councils were established across the country as a means of provisional administration, often acting semi-independent of the Károlyi government.
+National Councils of various nationalities (often multiple of one) were also formed to represent their interests.

+Though Austria-Hungary signed an armistice on the Italian front, that did not pertain to Franchet d'Espèrey's Allied Army of the Orient still advancing northwards in the Balkans.
+Since the Austro-Hungarian Army no longer existed, Károlyi negotiated a separate armistice on behalf of the independent Hungary on 13 November.
+The armistice line included the allied occupation of Baranya, Vojvodina, Banat and Southern Transylvania (south of the Maros (Mureș) river).

 The First Hungarian republic was proclaimed on 16 November 1918 with Károlyi named as president.
-Károlyi tried to build the republic as the "eastern Switzerland" and persuade non-Hungarian minorities (in particular, Slovaks, Romanians and Ruthenians) to stay loyal to the country, offering them autonomy.
+Károlyi tried to build the republic as "eastern Switzerland" and persuade non-Hungarian minorities to stay loyal to the country, offering them autonomy.
 However these efforts came too late.
 In response to Woodrow Wilson's conception of pacifism, Károlyi ordered the full disarmament of the Hungarian army, thus the republic remained without a national defence at a time of particular vulnerability.
 The emerging surrounding states were not hesitant to arm themselves and occupy large parts of the country with the help of the Entente, while there was no agreement yet about their borders.

-On 5 November 1918, the armed forces of the provisional State of Slovenes, Croats and Serbs, with French support, attacked the southern parts of Kingdom of Hungary.
-On 8 November, the armed forces of the Czechoslovak Republic that was proclaimed on 28 October, attacked northern parts of Kingdom of Hungary.
-The Treaty of Bucharest that was signed in May 1918 was denounced in October 1918 by the Romanian government, which then re-entered the war on the Allied side and advanced to the Maros (Mureș) river in Transylvania.

-A separatist movement inspired by Wilson's Fourteen Points proclaimed the unification of Transylvania with Romania.
-In November the Romanian National Central Council representing all Romanians in Transylvania, notified the Budapest government that it would take control of 23 Transylvanian counties (and parts of 3 others) and requested a Hungarian response by 2 November.
-The Hungarian government (after negotiations with the council) rejected the proposal, claiming that it failed to secure the rights of the ethnic Hungarian population and the German minority.